This is the 2013-2014 Undergraduate Bulletin

 Students with outstanding scholastic records may obtain the special honor of graduation With Distinction, With High Distinction, or With Highest Distinction upon the recommendation of the faculty of the College.
 Check with your major department for specific requirements of each degree.

-After being admitted, students wishing to pursue degree programs in the College of Engineering will be classified as described below.
+After being admitted to the COE, students wishing to pursue degree programs in the College of Engineering will be classified as described below.

 These policies are applicable to all students in the College of Engineering: